- GameMaker Studio 1

 As a solo developer, I have managed development of The True Slime King from the start, into early access, and toward full launch.
 My main strategy in building this game has been to rapidly prototype everything to be able to quickly determine whether each idea enhances or detracts from the overall game experience.

-- Notable Features: Level editor, custom level files, chunk loading, replays, bitwise autotiling, menus, options, profiles, heads-up display, keyboard and controller support, achievements (in-game and on Steam), story mode with a large overworld and 115 individual levels.
+- Notable Features: In-game online level exchange, level editor, custom level files, chunk loading, replays, bitwise autotiling, menus, options, profiles, heads-up display, keyboard and controller support, achievements (in-game and on Steam), story mode with a large overworld and 115 individual levels.
 Read about my level design philosophy at thetrueslimeking.com/design.php

 - Music: Created a 39 song chiptune-style soundtrack for the game.